dirac-institute/sorcha/docs/support.rst

 We welcome upgrades/bug fixes to the code.
 This can be done by opening a pull request in the main ``Sorcha`` `GitHub repository <https://github.com/dirac-institute/sorcha>`_.
 If you have new classes that provide enhanced light curve or activity estimations, we welcome pull requests to the ``Sorcha Add-ons`` `GitHub repository <https://github.com/dirac-institute/sorcha-addons>`_.

 You will need to install ``Sorcha`` from the source code via pip in editable development mode as described in the :ref:`dev_mode` page.
+If you are making a contributio to the ``Sorcha Add-ons`` package,  you will also need to install that in editable development mode via `these instructions <https://sorcha-addons.readthedocs.io/en/latest/installation.html>`_.

 .. note::
    If you are planning to submit a pull request with enhancements, please raise a `GitHub issue in the main sorcha repository <https://github.com/dirac-institute/sorcha/issues>`_ first to discuss further with the ``Sorcha`` team.

-Running the unit tests
+Running the Unit Tests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You will need to install ``Sorcha`` from the source code via pip in editable development mode as described in the :ref:`dev_mode` page.